AnthonySuper/AnthonySuper.github.io/blog/_posts/2017-11-7-luck-and-analysis.markdown

 <img src="/blog/assets/dice_benchmark.svg" alt="Dice benchmark graph" class="big-image">

 Wait, what?
-To me, it looks like our divide-and-conquer.
+To me, it looks like our divide-and-conquer is just barely larger than linear!
 Let's try out just the divide-and-conquer solution to some very large combination of n and d to see if this pattern continues:

 <img src="/blog/assets/dice_benchmark_alt.svg" tlt="Dice Benchmark Alternative Graph" class="big-image">

 That's *much* better!
-It turns out that the constant factor in the naive case really makes a difference with small inputs.
+It turns out that the constant factor in the naive case really makes a difference with small inputs, but we were right&mdash;it's quadratic.

 Still, in a way, that's actually *much worse*.
 Sure, I don't look like an idiot for getting the wrong recurrence, but now I'm still stuck with $$ \mathcal{O}(n^2d^2) $$, which isn't what I want at all.